Terry Kilgore

 Terry Gene Kilgore (born August 23, 1961) is an American attorney and politician.
 A Republican, he was elected to the Virginia House of Delegates in 1993, and became chair of the Commerce and Labor committee in 2008.
+He currently represents the 45th district in the far southwestern corner of the state, near Cumberland Gap.

+Early life and education

-He graduated with a B.A. from the University of Virginia's College at Wise, previously named Clinch Valley College, and a J.D. from the College of William & Mary's School of Law.
+Kilgore graduated with a B.A. from the University of Virginia's College at Wise, previously named Clinch Valley College, and a J.D. from the College of William & Mary's School of Law.

+Political career

+Following the 2019 elections in which Republicans lost their majority in the Virginia House of Delegates, Kilgore sought the minority leader position.
+Republicans regained control of the House of Delegates in 2021.

+Kilgore was elected as minority leader in June 2025.

+Personal life

 Kilgore's twin brother, Jerry, was Attorney General of Virginia 2002–2005, and was the unsuccessful Republican candidate for Governor of Virginia in 2005, losing to Tim Kaine.
 Kilgore's mother, Willie Mae Kilgore, was the registrar of voters in Kilgore's home jurisdiction, Scott County, until December 2008.
 He has two children.
-Following the 2019 elections in which Republicans lost their majority in the Virginia House of Delegates, Kilgore sought the minority leader position.
-Republicans regained control of the House of Delegates in 2021.